mdevrees/addcustomercli/README.md

 # Mdevrees Customer CLI module
 This module adds a cli command to create a customer.
+Ofcourse you could also use the Magento Swiss army knife n98-magerun2

 ## Installation
 `composer require mdevrees/addcustomercli`